Raniero Vanni d'Archirafi: Early life and education

-Vanni D'Archirafi was born in Geneva on 7 June 1931.
-He has a bachelor's degree in law from the University of Rome.
+Vanni d'Archirafi was born in Geneva on 7 June 1931.
+He has a bachelor's degree in law from the Sapienza University of Rome.
 In 1954, he received a PhD in law.

 Career

-Vanni D'Archirafi began his career at the ministry of foreign affairs in 1956.
+Vanni d'Archirafi began his career at the ministry of foreign affairs in 1956.
 In 1957, he served at the Italian Consulate in Munich.
 He became representative of Italy to the European Economic Community (ECC) in Brussels in 1961.
 From 1966 to 1969, he worked at the Italian embassy in Buenos Aires.
-He was Italian ambassador to Spain (1984-1987) and to the Federal Republic of Germany (1987-1989).
+He was Italian ambassador to Spain (1984–1987) and to the Federal Republic of Germany (1987–1989).
 In the latter diplomatic post he replaced Luigi Vittorio Ferraris.
 Vanni D'Archirafi's tenure ended in 1989 when Marcello Guidi was named as the Italian ambassador to the Federal Republic of Germany.

 Then he began to serve as general director of economic affairs at the government led by Prime Minister Giulio Andreotti in 1989.
 Next he became general director of political affairs at the ministry of foreign affairs.

-In 1993 Vanni D'Archirafi was nominated as a member of the European Commission.
+In 1993 Vanni d'Archirafi was nominated as a member of the European Commission.
 He served in the post until 1995.
 During this period, he was the European commissioner for internal market and services together with Martin Bangemann.
-Vanni D'Archirafi was responsible for enterprise policy as commissioner.
+Vanni d'Archirafi was responsible for enterprise policy as commissioner.

 He left politics after completing his tenure at the commission in January 1995.
 He is one of the EuropEFE Board of Directors.